Now that you’ve learned all about coin collecting, how can you get your friends collecting with you?

-Also, be sure to tell your coin club leader to visit the Hosting a Coin Club section of this site for more ideas.
+Also, be sure to tell your coin club leader to visit the Host a Coin Club page for more ideas.

 If this sounds like an idea that’s perfect for you, invite your friends to join your fun new club where only kids are allowed!
 You could take turns with your friends running meetings or leading discussions.
 Or, you can work with each other to research and discuss different kinds of coins and make coin exhibits.
 Ask your parents/guardians to escort your club to local coin shows where you can display your coin exhibits, meet other collectors, and purchase coins for your collection.

 Do you live near Philadelphia, Pennsylvania or Denver, Colorado?
 Consider asking your teacher if your class could take a field trip to tour one of these United States Mint facilities.
-You'll be able to see the machines that make the coins you carry!
-Visit "The Real Tour of the Mint" to learn how to arrange for a tour.
+You’ll be able to see the machines that make the coins you carry.